laurencelundblade/QCBOR/README.md

 QCBOR tracks encoding and decoding errors internally so the caller doesn't have to check the return code of every call to an encode or decode function.
 In many cases the error check is only needed as the last step or an encode or decode.
+TinyCBOR requires an error check on each call.

 QCBOR provides a substantial feature that allows searching for data items in a map by label.
 It works for integer and text string labels (and at some point byte-string labels).
 This includes detection of items with duplicate labels.
 This makes the code for decoding CBOR simpler, similar to the encoding code and easier to read.
+TinyCBOR supports search by string, but no integer, nor duplicate detection.

 QCBOR provides explicit support many of the registered CBOR tags.
 For example, QCBOR supports big numbers and decimal fractions including